will-thompson-k/deeplearning-nlp-models/README.md

 This repository has the following features:

 - [ ] <ins>model overviews</ins>: A brief overview of each model's motivation and design are provided in separate README.md files.
-- [ ] <ins>how-to's</ins>: Jupyter notebooks showing how to run the models and some simple analyses of the model results.
+- [ ] <ins>Jupyter notebooks (easy to run on colab w/ GPUs)</ins>: Jupyter notebooks showing how to run the models and some simple analyses of the model results.
-- [ ] <ins>model utilities</ins>: Tokenizers, dataset loaders, dictionaries, and all the custom utilities required for each problem.
+- [ ] <ins>self-contained</ins>: Tokenizers, dataset loaders, dictionaries, and all the custom utilities required for each problem.
 - [ ] <ins>multiple dataset APIs</ins>: Both *HuggingFaces* and *torchtext* (i.e. Pytorch) datasets are used in examples.

 ## Endgame